 Central Iowa Anglers (CIA) is a multi-species fishing club located in the Des Moines Metro area.
 Our club is dedicated to the support of wildlife and fishing habitat.
 We support conservation and try to help improve the quality of fishing on public waters.
 We want to promote friendliness and fellowship among men, women, and children.
 Maintaining good sportsmanship and conservation values is an ongoing goal of the club.
 CIA joined FOR in September, 2016 and is partnering with Iowa DNR on the Easter Lake project.

 Magnolia West Anglers Club is a high school fishing club in Magnolia, Texas interested in conservation.
-Magnolia West joined FOR in April, 2017.
+Magnolia West joined FOR in April, 2017 and received a Small Projects grant in 2017.

 Northampton County Junior Conservation School Minsi Lake, a PA Fish & Boat Commission (PFBC)-owned reservoir leased to Northampton County and managed by the Northampton County Parks & Recreation Division, has been drawn-down for a two-year-long dam rehabilitation project.
 Northampton County Junior Conservation School (NCJCS) recently established its Friends of Minsi Lake Committee to help chart the course and provide information and resources needed by Northampton County to improve and enhance the natural and recreational resources under the county's trust at Minsi Lake and surrounding county-managed parkland during the reservoir drawdown and beyond.
 To this end, NCJCS has collaborated with ten local government entities and nongovernment conservation organizations and appointed representatives from each to its Friends of Minsi Lake Committee.
 NCJCS and its Friends of Minsi Lake Committee have partnered with the PA Fish & Boat Commission's Cooperative Habitat Improvement Program (CHIP) to design and build habitat structures in the now-empty Minsi Lake basin.
 NCHCS will be an active partner with PFBC on this CHIP project; helping the agency develop and implement the project, conducting public education and outreach about the project, and fundraising and grant writing to pay for project materials.